ejovo13/formath/README.md

 # Tests

 After having build Formath with cmake, call make test to assure that all the programs compile and run properly.

+# FPM

+Formath is currently incompatible with the work-in-prograss Fortran Packaging Manager, [FPM](https://github.com/fortran-lang/fpm).
+I hope to make this compatible with FPM soon.